Glen Rasmussen, Attorney – Chairman

 Ruth Yansick – Chief Executive Officer

-Ruth is a retired entrepreneur and successful businesswoman.
-She also worked with venture capitalists doing mergers and acquisitions.
+Ruth is a retired entrepreneur and successful businesswoman living in La Jolla.
+She worked with venture capitalists doing mergers and acquisitions.
 Some of her key clients were Oracle, Symantec, Soft Tech Micro systems, Microsoft.
 Previous to that, she had taught everything from kindergarten to graduate school, and she won the “Teacher of the Year” award in the Chicago Public School Systems.
-Ruth holds two Masters Degrees and is currently a Trustee at the La Jolla Town Council.
-She is involved in the La Jolla Rotary Club, and various other organizations.
+Ruth holds two Master’s Degrees and is currently a Trustee at the La Jolla Town Council.

 Ann Elise Ryder, Treasurer